 The normalized photon energy spectra observed by two NaI detectors are shown in Figure 3.14 when T2 was both in (signal) and out (background) of the beamline.
 Figure 3.14 (c) and (d) illustrate the events observed when 511 keV photons were required in both detectors.
 The signal is indicated by the solid line and background by dashed line.

-3.3.5 Positron Rate Estimation in OR Mode
+3.3.5 Positron to Electron Ratio in AND Mode